TheNexusCity/Nexus-Unity-Scenes/README.md

 Unity >2020

 ## Getting Started
+Run the applicable 'init-pipeline' script from the root project directory.

 Export any Unity scene as a GLB with menu item XREngine->Export Scene.
 This will bring up an export configuration window.

 ### Export Parameters